 The Department of Finance prepares reports on matters that have a fiscal impact on California — from the demographic make-up of the people of California; to short and long-term financial plans for infrastructure improvements; to financial audits and performance reviews of state agencies, programs, and projects.

-- 2012-13 — Estimated Budget Year Cash Flow of Receipts, Disbursements, and Borrowable Resources
+- 2015-16 — Estimated Current Year Cash Flow of Receipts, Disbursements, and Borrowable Resources

 - Cash Flow Management – Explanation of Internal Cash Flow Borrowing Practices

-- General Fund Loans and Obligations Report — Prepared by the Financial Operations Unit, the report is provided to the Legislature February 1 and August 1 of each year pursuant to Government Code Section 16320.
+- General Fund Loans and Obligations Report — Prepared by the Cash Management Unit, the report is provided to the Legislature February 1 and August 1 of each year pursuant to Government Code Section 16320.
 The report provides a list of outstanding loans with anticipated repayment dates made from various special funds to the General Fund and a list of General Fund budgetary obligations.

-- Multi-Year General Fund Budget Projection — Prepared by the Investable Resources Unit, the report projects total General Fund revenues and expenditures beyond the budget year.
+- Multi-Year General Fund Budget Projection — Pursuant to Proposition 2 of 2014, the report projects total General Fund revenues and expenditures for the budget year and the three ensuing fiscal years.
 The projections are only estimates and actual outcomes could vary substantially.
-Beginning with the 2012-13 Governorís Budget, SB 15 (Chapter 737, Statutes of 2011), requires that the projection of the budget yearís General Fund total resources and total expenditures at the Governor's Budget be accompanied by the projections for the same year from the previous four budget acts.
+Beginning with the 2012-13 Governor's Budget, SB 15 (Chapter 737, Statutes of 2011), requires that the projection of the budget year's General Fund total resources and total expenditures at the Governor's Budget, May Revision, and budget enactment, be accompanied by the projections for the same year from the previous four budget acts.
 This comparison page is updated to reflect the latest budget year projection.

 - California Statistical Abstract — Prepared by the Economic Research Unit, the Abstract is a compilation of data on social, economic, and physical aspects of the state.

-- Delinquent Accounts Report — Prepared by the Fiscal Systems and Consulting Unit, the report is provided to the Legislature pursuant to Government Code Section 13292.5.
+- Delinquent Accounts Report — Prepared by the Fiscal Systems and Consulting Unit, the report is provided to the Legislature pursuant to Government Code Section 13292.5., which expired on January 1, 2011.
 This report presents information from seven departments on the number and amount of delinquent debts, the state's current process of collecting debts, the amounts collected, and the age of the remaining debts.